codecrafters-io/build-your-own-redis/stage_descriptions/sorted-sets-01-ct1.md

-In this stage, you'll add support for creating a [Redis sorted set](https://redis.io/docs/latest/develop/data-types/sorted-sets/) using the `ZADD` command.
+In this stage, you'll add support for creating a [sorted set](https://redis.io/docs/latest/develop/data-types/sorted-sets/) using the `ZADD` command.

 ### Redis Sorted Sets